Introduction

 Trailing spaces

-For all value types, a trailing space before the newline is stripped and not included in the value.
+For all value types, trailing spaces before the newline (or before an inline comment) are stripped and not included in the value.
 This applies uniformly to Booleans, Integers, and Line Strings.

 a hello·